 - SCK - This is the SPI Clock pin, its an input to the chip

-- SDO - this is the Serial Data Out / Master In Slave Out pin, for data sent from the MAX31856 to your processor
+- SDO - this is the Serial Data Out / Microcontroller In Sensor Out pin, for data sent from the MAX31856 to your processor

-- SDI - this is the Serial Data In / Master Out Slave In pin, for data sent from your processor to the MAX31856
+- SDI - this is the Serial Data In / Microcontroller Out Sensor In pin, for data sent from your processor to the MAX31856

 - CS - this is the Chip Select pin, drop it low to start an SPI transaction.
 Its an input to the chip